top of page

 East and West

-Western thought categorises the human experience into three states of being; mental, physical and emotional whereas yogic thought expands this to a theory of 7 bodies or layers of experience known as kośas.
-Yoga Nidra invites awareness to soak into and permeate all of these layers of experience, making it possible to infuse the body, mind and spirit with feeling and intention all the way to the deepest layers of awareness through the gateway of the subconscious, which becomes more permeable in the liminal states of awareness that can arise between stages.
-Along the way there is an invitation to release unnecessary stress whether mental, physical, emotional or all three, making it easier to reach the wild and natural human state of changeless being.
+Western thought categorises the human experience into three states of being; mental, physical and emotional, whereas yogic thought expands this to a theory of seven bodies or layers of experience known as kośas (koshas).
+Yoga Nidra invites awareness to soak into and permeate all of these layers of experience, making it possible to infuse the body, mind and spirit with feeling and intention all the way to the deepest layers of awareness through the gateway of the subconscious.
+A subconscious that becomes more permeable in the liminal states of awareness that can arise between stages.
+Along the way there is an invitation to release unnecessary stress whether mental, physical, emotional or all three, making it easier to reach the wild and natural divine human animal state of changeless being.

 The Kośas and The Stages of Yoga Nidra